Ariane 6

-Ariane 6 is a European expendable launch system developed for the European Space Agency (ESA) and French Space Agency (CNES) and manufactured by a consortium of European companies, led by the prime contractor ArianeGroup.
+Ariane 6 (/fr/) is a European expendable launch system developed for the European Space Agency (ESA) and French Space Agency (CNES) and manufactured by a consortium of European companies, led by the prime contractor ArianeGroup.
 As part of the Ariane rocket family, it is operated by Arianespace, replacing the Ariane 5.
 The project's primary contributors were France (55.3%), Germany (21%) and Italy (7.6%), with the remaining work distributed among ten other participating countries.

 This two-stage rocket utilizes liquid hydrogen and liquid oxygen (hydrolox) engines.
 The first stage features an upgraded Vulcain engine from Ariane 5, while the second uses the Vinci engine, designed specifically for this rocket.
 The Ariane 62 variant uses two P120C solid rocket boosters, while Ariane 64 uses four.
-The P120C booster is shared with Europe's other launch vehicle, and is an improved version of the P80 used on the original Vega.
+The P120C booster is shared with Europe's other launch vehicle Vega C, and is an improved version of the P80 used on the original Vega.

 Selected in December 2014 over an all-solid-fuel alternative, Ariane 6 was initially planned for a 2020 debut.
 However, the program faced delays, with the first launch eventually taking place on 9 July 2024.
-The rocket successfuly reached low earth orbit.
-A malfunction of the upper stage made the 3rd deorbitation burn of the Vince engine impossible, and two of the 17 payloads were lost.
-The mission is still considered to be a success.
+While the rocket successfully launched, the mission experienced a partial failure when the upper stage malfunctioned and was not able to complete its final deorbit burn.
 The second launch was therefore postponed to 6 March 2025, successfully delivering its first commercial payload to orbit, the CSO-3 reconnaissance satellite.

-Ariane 6 was designed to halve launch costs (a target it so far failed to meet), and increase annual capacity from seven to eleven missions compared to its predecessor.
-The program has been subject to criticism over high costs and lack of reusability versus competitors' rockets, such as SpaceX's Falcon 9.
-European officials defend the program, saying it provides crucial independent space access for its member states.
+Ariane 6 was designed to reduce launch costs and increase annual launch capacity from seven to eleven missions compared with its predecessor.
+As of 2026, the targeted launch rate has not yet been achieved, although when measured by cost per kilogram to orbit, costs have been reduced by 40%.
+The program has faced criticism over its development costs and lack of reusability compared with competing vehicles such as SpaceX's Falcon 9.
+European officials have defended the program, stating that it ensures independent access to space for participating member states.

-As of the end of 2025, Ariane 6 has more than 30 flights booked (4 years of activity ensured) including 18 launches for the Amazon Kuiper constellation of satellites.
-With one launch in 2024, four launches in 2025 and between 6 and 8 launches in 2026, the increase in Ariane 6 cadence is one of the fastest ever achieved for a heavy launcher.

 Description

-Two variants of Ariane 6 are offered:
+Three variants of Ariane 6 are offered: